moxiegushi/pokeGAN/README.md

 ![image2](https://github.com/moxiegushi/pokeGAN/raw/master/images/Notes_1500532371830.jpeg)

-It is difficult to train a GAN well, and as you can see some of the created images are meaningless.
+It is difficult to train a GAN perfectly, and as you can see someimages are meaningless.
 I'm very new to this.
 Please let me know if there are bugs :)